Submission Guidelines

 Formatting: All manuscripts must be formatted using the Springer LNCS (Lecture Notes in Computer Science) templates (Word or LaTeX).

-Anonymization: All initial submissions must be fully anonymized for double-blind review.
+Anonymization: All initial full and research-in-progress paper submissions must be fully anonymized for double-blind review.
 Please remove author names, affiliations, and acknowledgments from the PDF.

 File Format: Submit your paper as a PDF file.